 There are two on Ridge Road, Domaine du Ridge and Vignoble de l’Ardennais.
 Another winery, Clos de l’Orme Blanc is a bit further on the route.
 I saw workers in the field, picking the grapes.
 I even tasted a few–they were very sweet.
 Enjoy a wine tasting or a beverage while you relax at the winery with stunning views surrounding you.

-After the vineyards, there is a cute covered bridge in the middle of nowhere.
-It is another of the historic structures on the cycling circuit.
+After the vineyards, there is a cute covered bridge in the middle of nowhere along the route.
+It is another historic structure on the cycling circuit.
+It is the smallest covered bridge in Quebec.

 If you want a shorter route, you can cut across Chevalier Road.
 But if you are staying on the whole route you will continue south toward the US border, however, you will turn north right before you touch it.
 This is an area of sweeping farm fields and panoramic views.
 You’ll see several sugar bushes along the way as well.